ipsy-md/docs/docs/cluster/cecile/access.md

         In order to access Cecile via web browser, you must be connected either via ethernet cable into the OvGU network or you must to activate [eduVPN](https://www.urz.ovgu.de/en/vpn-path-204,616.html)

     !!! tip "Recommended browsers"
-        Open On Demand works regardless of your own the operating system.
+        Open On Demand works regardless of your the operating system.
 However, to experience the best performance, we recommend you to use Chrome, alternatively Firefox or Edge (Safari is known to have some issues).

     Cecile can be accessed via web browser using a tool called [Open On Demand](https://openondemand.org/).
 You simply need to type `ood.cecile.ovgu.de` on your browser address bar and press `enter`, alternatively you can press the button below.